 From 2002 to 2013, the number of borrowers 65 and older who had their Social Security benefits reduced because of delinquent student loans jumped roughly 500 percent, according to GAO.

-While the GAO report does not offer recommendations for avoiding student loan debt or defaulted loans, Teshome points out that the easiest way to sidestep long-term debt is to determine how much debt the family can take on, before walking into college.
+While the GAO report does not offer recommendations for avoiding student loan debt or defaulted loans, Jennings points out that the easiest way to sidestep long-term debt is to determine how much debt the family can take on before walking into college.

 “Realistically, retirees should aim to balance savings and paying debt, but that’s not always possible.
 We know we can use loans for school, but you can’t borrow loans for retirement,” he said.